Update: Enchanted Manor Meadery is now only available at the Texas Renaissance Festival.

 The Enchanted Manor Meadery is located in Magnolia and is owned by Jonathan Odom.
 The meadery opened in 2010.

-We have stopped a couple times at Enchanted Manor and it is convenient for us because they are located on the way to the Texas Renaissance Festival which is held each year in October and November.
+We have stopped a couple of times at Enchanted Manor and it is convenient for us because they are located on the way to the Texas Renaissance Festival which is held each year in October and November.
 Speaking of the Renaissance Festival, Enchanted Manor Meadery makes mead specifically for the festival with the festival’s custom label.

 Tastings at Enchanted Manor are held in the tasting room while you sit at the tasting bar.
-During my last visit there were four wines and meads available for tasting which cost $1 per taste.
+During my last visit, there were four wines and meads available for tasting which cost $1 per taste.
 The tastings are poured from the bottles which have corks.

 Enchanted Manor made a peach white wine previously for customers looking for grape-style wines but from now on they will only make mead with 100% local Texas honey.
 Enchanted Manor holds mead education classes which include a logo glass, tastings, tour, and more.
 Check their website for how to sign up.